andrescorrada/IntroductionToAlgebraicEvaluation/python/README.md

 3. Jury evaluation theorems: Jury decision theorems - when does the crowd decide wisely? - go as far back as Condorcet's 1785 theorem proving that majority voting makes the crowd wiser for better than average jury members.
-The NTQR package contains the first jury evaluation theorem - when does the crowd evaluate itself wisely?
+The NTQR package contains jury evaluation theorems - when does the crowd evaluate itself wisely?
 It turns out it does this better than majority voting can decide.
 This has important consequences for how we shoud design safer Ai systems.
 Check out the "Evaluation is easier than decision"